hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the certificates_generatedcertificate Table
 =======================================================

-The ``certificates_generatedcertificate`` table tracks certificate state for students who have been graded after a course completes.
-Currently the table is only populated when a course ends and a script is run to grade students who have completed the course.
+tracks certificate state for students who have been graded after a course completes.
+Currently a course ends and a script is run to grade students who have completed the course.

+The ``certificates_generatedcertificate`` table tracks the state of certificates and final grades for a course.
+The table is  populated when a script is run to grade all of the students who are enrolled in the course at the time and issue certificates.
+The  certificate process can be rerun and this table is updated appropriately.

 A sample of the heading row and two data rows in the ``certificates_generatedcertificate`` table follow.